x653/xv6-riscv-fpga/README.md

 ```
 $ pip install -U apio
+$ apio install oss-cad-suite
 ```

 ## 03_firmware

-Build the firmware, which implements a bootloader, that reads the SD-CARD.
+* Build the firmware, which implements a bootloader, that reads the SD-CARD.
 The bootloader than seaches for an ELF file containing the kernel xv6.
 Loads the kernel into memory and starts the kernel.

 ```
 $ cd fpga/boot